 - What, if anything, seems to improve symptoms?

 - What, if anything, seems to make symptoms worse?

 What you can do in the meantime

-It's never too early to make healthy lifestyle changes, such as quitting smoking, cutting down on salt and eating a healthy diet.
-These changes can help prevent pulmonary hypertension from worsening.
+It's never too late to make healthy lifestyle changes, such as quitting smoking, reducing salt and eating a healthy diet.
+These changes may help prevent pulmonary hypertension from getting worse.